JvanKatwijk/javadab-cmdline/README.md

 is stored in the home directory, and is named ".javaDab.ini"

-Adding a line "dabBand=LBand" will cause the tuner to be set to the L-Band, and setting "dabMode=2" will set the software to recognize Mode 2.
+Adding a line "dabBand=LBand" will cause the tuner to be set to the L-Band,

 -------------------------------------------------------------------------------
 Copyright